SpeccyPetto/SRB2-Universe-Continuation/README.md

 # SRB2-Universe
-An interpretation of Phantasy Star Online gameplay in SRB2 Lua's scripting language Code is very WIP and may not work as intended.
+An interpretation of Phantasy Star Online gameplay in SRB2 Lua's scripting language.
+Code is very WIP and may not work as intended.